-Who put that there?
-All good things come to an end – this grand old lady (15 years is quite old in holiday caravan years) is going off the park to a new home and is waiting to be collected.
+All good things come to an end.
+And the same can be said of old caravan holiday homes.
+This grand old lady (15 years is quite old in holiday caravan years) is going off the park to a new home and is waiting to be collected.

 And here’s where she came from.
 This pitch will be tidied up and we are taking delivery of a brand new ABI Oakley 36 foot by 12 foot holiday caravan to go here, which will be for sale ready for the new season in 2016.

 It’s all quiet here and the seasonal tourers have been put to bed for the winter.

 Some people are quite surprised that we close.
 There are lots of parks that stay open all year.
 I often say it’s because it’s not always very nice here in the winter.
 For those of you that have been here when the cloud has been sitting on the hill, it can be a bit dull and dreary.
 We have also been snowed in up here and I haven’t been able to get to work.
 This was January 2013.
 Freda and Norman have an all wheel drive car for this very reason and have had to help out locals who have got stuck in the snow.

 Spot the dog!
 Unless you had a 4×4 or similar the roads were impassable.